-Some of the following items may not have been previously covered in this guide, however they will be described in the MAINTENANCE or SPECIAL PROCEDURES section.
+Some of the following items may not have been previously covered in this guide, however they will be described in the MAINTENANCE INFORMATION or SPE-CIAL PROCEDURES section.
 Please refer to these portions to have more detailed information.

-Engines should be off and the DESS key must always be removed from DESS post before verifying any of the following.
+Engine should be off and the DESS key must always be removed from the DESS post before verifying any of the following.
 Only start boat once all items have been checked and operate properly.

+SUMMARY

-SUMMARY ITEM OPERATION ~ Hull Inspect for damage.
-Jet pump water intakes Inspect/clean.
+ITEM OPERATION ~

+Hull Inspect for damage.

+Jet pump water intake Inspect/clean.

 Bilge Drain.
+Ensure plugs are secured.

-Ensure plug is secured.
-Battery Inspect tightness of cables and retaining straps and verify charge.
+Battery Inspect tightness of cables and retaining straps.
+Verify sufficient charge.

 Main battery cut-off switch Ensure it is in the ON position.

 Navigation lights Check operation.

 Fuel tank Refill.

 Engine compartment Verify fuel exhaust components.

 Fire extinguisher Inspect condition/mounting.

 Steering Check operation.

 Throttle/shifter system Check operation.
-Speed control system/Perfect Pass (if applicable) Perform linkage test (refer to PERFECT PASS INSTRUCTION MANUAL).

 Bilge blower and bilge pump Check operation.

-DESS key/engine start/stop buttons Check operation.
+DESS post and engine start/stop switch Check operation.

 Mandatory safety boating equipment Check operation.

 Storage compartment covers Ensure they are closed and latched.
-Cooling system coolant level Ensure proper level is in each engine.
-Refill as needed.

 Sacrificial anodes Verify condition (replace when 50% corroded).

+Engine oil level Refill as needed.

+Cooling system coolant level Refill as needed.